yashpatel5400/stats604-project4/notebooks/report.md

 ## Introduction

-In this project, we are tasked with predicting the minimum, average, and maximum temperature for the next five days for 20 different weather stations.
+In this project, we are tasked with predicting the minimum, average, and maximum temperatures for the next five days for 20 different weather stations.
 This report summarizes our data pipeline and the models we used to tackle this task.
+We will first discuss the data collection and webscraping process as well as any pre-processing details on the data (including validation set up).
+Next we will discuss the baseline models used including models based on historical averages and models based on the temperature of the previous day.
+Finally, we discuss the variety of statistical models assesed and the performance on the validation set on each one.

 ## Data Sources and Preparation
-To leverage different strenghts of publicly available datasets, we used NOAA and Wunderground as our data sources in the following manners:
+To leverage the different strengths of publicly available datasets, we used NOAA and Wunderground as our data sources in the following manners:

 - NOAA: used to acquire historical data going back to 1960
 - Wunderground: used to acquired recent data, not restricted in timespan in theory but only used for the final year of analysis in the models presented